 The Company files income tax returns in the U.S. federal and various state jurisdictions.
 The Company's federal income tax returns have been examined and closing agreements have been executed with the Internal Revenue Service, or the statute of limitations has expired for all tax periods through December 31, 2003.
 The Internal Revenue Service is in the process of auditing the Company's life insurance and non-life insurance company returns for the tax year period July 31, 2004, filed in consolidation with the Company's former parent, Safeco Corporation.
 To date, no significant issues or proposed adjustments have been raised by the examiners.
-The Internal Revenue Service has also completed an audit of the Company's life insurance company returns for the years ended December 31, 2004 and 2005.
-The non-life insurance company tax returns are currently not subject to an Internal Revenue Service audit, and the statute of limitations has expired for the tax years ended December 31, 2004 and 2005.
+The Internal Revenue Service has also completed an audit of the Company's life insurance company tax returns are currently not subject to an Internal Revenue Service audit, and the statute of limitations has expired for the tax years ended December 31, 2004.
 The Company is not currently subject to any state income tax examinations.